Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Analysis Methodology

+In this section, we outline the approach used here to investigate how the two scores reflect different types of forecast error.
+Our approach is based on first expressing the scores in terms of summary statistics, and then transforming these equations to be in terms of relative quantities.

-We illustrate this with an example, similar to the explanation presented in \cite{subich_fixing_2025}.
+We illustrate our approach with an example.
 Consider a forecast $f_{i}$, observations $x_{i}$, and a reference forecast $c_{i}$, assumed for simplicity to occur in a one-dimensional domain.
 A skill score based on the mean square error of the forecast is the the Nash-Sutcliffe Efficiency, defined as \citep{wilks_forecast_2019}:

 We begin by expressing the numerator and denominator in terms of the sample mean and standard deviation as performed in \citet{antonio_derive_2025}.
 We denote the baseline NSE score in the denominator as $B$.
 We obtain that: